 - Students pay Loyola’s tuition, program fee, reduced comprehensive fee to Loyola.

 - Housing and other fees (for example: housing insurance and health care fee) are paid abroad.
-Students pay their own transportation to Paris
+Students pay for their own transportation to Paris.

-- Students also must submit a study abroad deposit to hold his/her place in the program.
+- Students also must submit a study abroad deposit to hold their place in the program.

 - Students will receive an orientation abroad, a stay in a French hostel during the orientation, and will be enrolled in a travel assistance program.